The cause of Irritable Bowel Syndrome (IBS) is frustratingly unclear. Common symptoms of IBS include the following:

-Many trials have been conducted, however below are two key pieces of research
+Many trials have been conducted and here are two key pieces of research:

 In February 2008 NICE created a reference guide for the NHS on Irritable Bowel Syndrome in adults.

-Adults undertaking hypnotherapy to treat IBS usuallt require 3 to 5 Hypnosis sessions
+Adults undertaking hypnotherapy to treat IBS usually require 3 to 5 Hypnosis sessions